aws-samples/aws-serverless-airline-booking/src/perf-tests/README.md

 - load mock flight data into Flights table
 - zips Gatling reports and upload to S3 bucket

 The Gatling simulation script uses constantUsersPerSec and rampUsersPerSec to inject users for the given scenarios.
-By default, it uses `5 users` for a duration of `300 seconds` OR `5 minutes`.
-These can be updated in the Docker file.
+By default, it uses `5 users` for a duration of `300 seconds`(`5 minutes`).
+These can be overridden via Systems Manager Paramater store

 All these steps are co-ordinated using AWS Step functions.

 # Steps
-After the perf-test stack has been deployed successfully,
+After the perf-test stack has been deployed successfully, follow these steps:

-1. Execute `bootstrap.sh` under the perf-tests folder.
+1. Run `bootstrap.sh` under the **src/perf-tests** folder.
 This will build the docker images for `gatling-scripts` and `mock-scripts`.

+    ```
+    ./bootstrap.sh
+    ```

 2. After the environment variables in the DockerFile is updated, we need to push them to Amazon ECR.
 First login to an Amazon ECR registry
     ```
     aws ecr get-login --no-include-email --region <AWS_REGION>
     ```
+    Example:
+    > aws ecr get-login --no-include-email --region eu-west-1

 3. Copy paste the docker login command and enter.
     ```
     docker login -u AWS -p <> https://<AWS_ACCOUNT_ID>.dkr.ecr.<AWS_REGION>.amazonaws.com
     ```

-4. Push the latest docker images for `gatling-scripts` and `mock-scripts` to Amazon ECR
+4. Tag the docker images and push the latest tagged docker images for `gatling-scripts` and `mock-scripts` to Amazon ECR

     ```
     docker tag gatling:latest <replace_with_YOUR_gatling_ECR_repo_URI>:latest